Configure structured output for LLMs

 customprefix.alanturing@enigma.com

-Configure guided grammar (advanced)
+Configure grammar constraints (advanced)

 This is especially useful for generating SQL queries, code snippets, templates, custom DSLs, or any pattern that needs to follow a strict format.

-isn't part of the OpenAI API, you must pass it as an extra_body
+Because structured_outputs isn't part of the OpenAI API, you must pass it as an extra_body parameter so the vLLM engine can intercept and enforce it.

-To implement guided grammar:
+To implement grammar constraints:

-- Define your context free EBNF grammar.
+- Define your context-free EBNF grammar.

 - Pass it to the server using

-in your OpenAI client call.
+extra_body={"structured_outputs": {"grammar": ...}}in your OpenAI client call.

 from openai import OpenAI